Detroit Tigers vs Minnesota Twins: Odds, Spread, And Total

 Tigers vs Twins Predictions and Picks

-Detroit is 10th in runs, 11th in batting average, 12th in on-base percentage, and 13th in slugging percentage.
-For pitching, they are 11th in ERA.
+Detroit is tied for 12th in runs, 17th in batting average, 11th in on-base percentage, and 17th in slugging percentage.
+For pitching, they are 15th in ERA.
 Dillon Dingler leads the team in RBIs.
-The Tigers will look to get more consistent play on both sides of the ball in their away games.
-This road skid has seen a mix of good pitching one day, but no offense to back up the good outings.
-The offense needs to set the tone and let the pitching do the rest.
+The Tigers' pitching staff needs to avoid the big inning and the offense will look to play with a lead for once.
+Two of their last three losses were close ones and the bats are due to break out.

-On the mound for the Tigers is Casey Mize.
-In his last outing, he went six innings, gave up four hits, one earned run, walked two, and struck out nine.
+On the mound for the Tigers is Framber Valdez.
+His two outings this season were quality starts and he has only given up one earned run.

-Minnesota is tied for 11th in runs, 30th in batting average, 21st in on-base percentage, and 27th in slugging percentage.
-For pitching, they are 19th in ERA.
-Tristan Gray leads the team in RBIs.
-In four of their six losses this season, the Twins have scored one run or fewer.
-Some of those defeats were winnable and others were one-sided.
-In this young season, they are still looking to win their first series.
+Minnesota is tied for 12th in runs, 26th in batting average, 16th in on-base percentage, and 23rd in slugging percentage.
+For pitching, they are 16th in ERA.
+Bell leads the team in batting average and RBIs.
+The Twins' bats are trending up, but they might not be able to get the big innings against Valdez.
+They will try to get to him early, before he settles in.

-On the mound for the Twins is Joe Ryan.
-In two starts, he had a shutout and then gave up five runs.
-Ryan will try to bounce back from his last outing with fewer hits allowed and more strikeouts.
+On the mound for the Twins is Bailey Ober.
+In both of his two outings this season, he pitched four innings and gave up three runs on four hits.